MQCOMP3120-2020/comp3120-individual-project/README.md

 * Users can 'like' messages
 * Users can follow other users

+To achieve a PASS mark (50%) you must implement at least these requirements.
+You can implement more requirements for higher marks, however, don't go overboard - quality is more important than quantity here.

 The detailed design of the application is up to you but it should at least have:

-* a page for non-authenticated users showing the most recent messages
+* a view for non-authenticated users showing the most recent messages
-* a page for authenticated users showing messages from followed users
+* a view for authenticated users showing messages from followed users
-* a profile page for each user
+* a profile view for each user
 * some display of likes with messages

 Some sample data is provided in sampledata.json that includes a number of users